oracle-livelabs/goldengate/ogg-json/prepare-setup/prepare-setup.md

 # Lab 1: Environment Setup

 ## Introduction
-This lab will show you how to download the Oracle Resource Manager (ORM) stack zip file needed to set up the resource needed to run this workshop.
+In this lab, you download the Oracle Resource Manager (ORM) stack zip file needed to set up the resource needed to run this workshop.

 *Estimated Time:* 10 minutes